-In an attempt to bring good luck to our rugby team at this critical stage of the tournament, Calum Henderson spent an entire day in full brand immersion: surviving on and consuming only officially licensed All Blacks’ products.
+In an attempt to bring good luck to our rugby team, Calum Henderson spent an entire day in full brand immersion: surviving on and consuming only officially licensed All Blacks’ products.

 There once was a time when I cared deeply about the All Blacks.
 I was 10, and every time my parents filled the car up with petrol they would bring back a sturdy plastic figurine of Olo Brown or Frank Bunce or – this was possibly the happiest moment of my childhood – Jeff Wilson.
 I fell asleep during extra time of the 1995 World Cup final.
 When I awoke to news that we had lost, something in me died forever.

 Over time, a cold indifference towards our national team took hold and embedded itself deep in my psyche.
 During subsequent World Cups I have even allowed myself to entertain the perverse idea that it would be good or funny if the All Blacks lost.

 It never was.

 I wanted to regain that pure and essential passion for the fern.
 The fast track solution seemed obvious – I had to fully immerse myself in the brand.
 There seemed to be All Blacks everything these days.
 If you were to believe the naysayers, they had sold out from their rock’n’roll roots; commercialism had gone mad.